rasundsbak/rtd-tutorial/docs/source/00_preparations.rst

 Open the Command prompt (PC) or Terminal.
 Log in to Fox using ssh.
 You will need to read the information on the USIT page `Fox Account Creation and Login (SSH) <https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/account-login.md>`_

-This is an example how it may look:

 Terminal view 1::

    Last login: Sat Nov  2 10:51:34 on console
    (base) navnesenmaskin@eduroam-193-157-163-121 ~ %

 Terminal view 2::